janwilmans/guidelines/guidelines_details.md

     - `register`: Deprecated and ignored by modern compilers, making it obsolete.
     - `extern`: Encourages global state, which is generally bad practice as it can lead to code that is difficult to understand and maintain.
     - `protected`: Breaks encapsulation to some extend because it allows derived classes to access internal state.
+    - `va_arg`: Passing to va_args assumes the correct type will be read.
+This is fragile because it cannot generally be enforced to be safe [[F.55]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#f55-dont-use-va_arg-arguments)
-- Make all destructors of classes used in runtime polymorphism virtual.
+- Make all destructors of classes used in runtime polymorphism virtual. [[C.35]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#c35-a-base-class-destructor-should-be-either-public-and-virtual-or-protected-and-non-virtual)
   - **Rationale**: Ensuring destructors are virtual in base classes used polymorphically prevents undefined behavior when derived class objects are deleted through base class pointers.
 This ensures that the correct destructor is called, which is crucial for proper resource cleanup in derived classes.
 - Avoid references as data members of a class
   - **Rationale**: the reason the same as for 'avoid adding const to member variables', since re-assignment is not possible, the class would become **uncopyable** and **unmoveable**